0xtejas/initHTB.py/readme.md

 Please fork, contribute and make a pull request.
 If you have any issues with this project, please feel free to create issue.

+# CREDITS

+Thanks to [Libtmux](https://github.com/tmux-python/libtmux) a python API for TMUX.
+Without which this project would not been easy to work with.

 ---

 **NOTE** ALWAYS DOWNLOAD FROM RELEASES for using the tool.
 I won't guarantee cloning the repo will work for usage.
 As there are breaking changes pushed frequently.